DininduGunathilaka/DininduGunathilaka/Readme.md

 ## :sassy_man:  About me
 - 👨‍🎓: I am a IT Undergraduate at Faculty of Information Technology, University of Moratuwa.
-- :technologist: I love to find solution for`Problems` by
+- :technologist: I love to find solution for`Problems` by applying skills.
 - :computer: I am a competitive programmer who thrives to solve problems by working `smart`
 - :student: I’m currently learning: `Information Technology` and `Software Engineering`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME]().